Nerlant/SteamBulkSell/README.md

 3. Install dependencies
 * open a bash (or git bash for Windows users)
-* navigate to the folder where you want to installed mabusell (cloned the repository)
+* navigate to the folder where you want to install SteamBulkSell (cloned the repository)
 * execute `pipenv install --ignore-pipfile`

 4. Run script